Sigrid242/Data-Analysis-using-AWS-services-Athena-Glue-S3-IAM-Quicksight/README.md

 ![quicksight__](https://user-images.githubusercontent.com/59377247/193369807-88956a60-0ff5-4ee8-ba1d-c2e1958b5a22.PNG)

-Conclusion:
+# Conclusion
 Aws provides a suite of powerful tools to analyze data effectively.
-By using Athena, Glue, Iam, and Quicksight, businesses can gained valuable insights into their data, make informed decisions and optimize processes.
+By using Athena, Glue, IAM, and Quicksight, businesses can gained valuable insights into their data, make informed decisions and optimize processes.